buenrostrolab/stimATAC_analyses_code/README.md

 # Functional Inference of Gene Regulation (FigR)

-Core code associated with manuscript (coming soon!) detailing scATAC and scRNA-seq integration worflow
+Core code associated with manuscript from Kartha et al (preprint coming soon!) detailing scATAC and scRNA-seq integration worflow

 FigR is a computational framework for supporting the integration of single cell chromatin accessibility and gene expression data to infer transcriptional regulators of target genes